umigv/CV-Onboarding/README.md

 ## Announcements:
 1) If you skipped the computer science section make sure to still follow the make your own branch instruction inside of [Git Intro](https://github.com/umigv/CV-Onboarding/blob/main/Introduction/Git_intro.md)
-2) We are aware of a current issue with training notebooks for YOLOv8, so the YOLO checkpoint will not work at this time, nor will the official notebooks
+2) We are aware of a current issue with training notebooks for YOLOv8, so the YOLO intro project will not work at this time, nor will the official notebooks
 3) We will add you to the dropbox on this Sunday's meeting

 Hi everyone!
 Welcome to the team.
 Please go through onboarding sections that you have been assigned to get you prepared for the year.
 Please complete [this check in](https://forms.gle/yRPz1u5exbgAoyWV6) at the beginning of each meeting.